Check out on Goodreads | Shop on Amazon

 Visions of Heat is the second book in the absolutely sensational Psy-Changeling series – and I’m not joking when I say it may be one of my new all-time favorites.
 This installment follows Faith NightStar, a Cardinal F-Psy, for foresight.
 I’ll explain the Psy in a small bit of detail, but my first review Slave to Sensation explains it a bit better.
 There are three races/species: Human, Changeling and Psy, who have some extraordinary mind power.
 They can be the ones you know of, like telepathy and telekinesis, and then some others like the ability to give mind viruses and other cool things I can’t properly explain!
 The Psy also brainwash their children so they don’t feel emotion, done through a program called Silence.
 The price of showing emotion as an adult is a severe brain wipe, that leaves you able to wipe floors and not much else through what they call “rehabilitation.”

 Faith, as an F-Psy, is treated differently from the rest of her race.
-Her designation is known to forget to eat for days, and as generally “fragile,” requiring constant surveillance and isolation.
+Her designation of foresight is known to forget to eat for days, and is generally “fragile,” requiring constant surveillance and isolation.
 Faith lives isolated in her own compound, her apartment bugged and monitored by the M-Psy (medical team) on site for her.
 As a cardinal F-Psy, meaning she has unmeasurable power, she makes billions from her Clan for her always accurate business predictions.
 But her powers are developing, and she’s seeing dark, violent visions of murders she can’t stop.
 She brushes it off as a sign that her Silence conditioning is deteriorating, until she gets confirmation that they were real visions.

 And she goes to the leopard pack DarkRiver for help, where she meets Vaughn, a jaguar and senior sentinel for the pack.
 Faith NightStar, despite what her clan and watchers think, is not a fragile flower.
-She trains herself to quickly scale the fence, doing it over and over night after night in a security blindspot in preparation or when she has to run from her compound, and has a bit of quick sass that is quite enjoyable.
+She trains herself to quickly scale the fence, doing it over and over night after night in a security blindspot in preparation or when she has to run from her compound, and has a bite of quick sass that is quite enjoyable.
 Vaughn himself is a bit of a loner in his Pack.
 He loves everyone just as much as they love him, but he prefers solitude and time away from people after the traumatic events in his childhood.

 Changeling males are really quite fun.
 They’re the perfect mix of playful, aggressively loving and intensely protective.
 But they also know their women, and don’t make a habit of underestimating them.
 Vaughn and Faith are a perfect example of that.
 They may bicker and tussle (which is part of what makes them so fun together!), going head-to-head about anything and everything, but Vaughn knows his girl and what’s she capable of, even if she doesn’t quite know herself.
 That kind of love and protection is priceless, and Singh is just a master at that perfect balancing act of Alpha Male and adoring lover / life partner.